eng3844f17/eng3844f17.github.io/_projects/participation-memo.md

 ## Logistics

-- 1-2 pages, single-spaced, 1" margins, memo format
-- More TBA
+- TBA

 ## Rubric

 - Makes clear claims about personal and collegial participation in and outside of class
 - Backs up claims with evidence
 - Provides descriptive headings
-- Adheres to memo formats, as listed below.
+- Adheres to memo formats, as listed below:
+  - 1-2 pages, single-spaced, left-flush alignment, 1" margins
+  - Complete top-matter with To, From, Subject, and Date lines
+  - Clear separation between top-matter and body
+  - Professional typographical choices between heading and paragraph text